 - As of December 11, 2020, the City's EOC EPIO team continues to amplify County and State information on new Stay-At-Home Order (issued by the County on December 4, 2020) as well as disseminated internal communication on the new order.
 The team also continued to refine business-facing webpages to ensure relevant content and quality user experience; business postcards and email engagement and established EOC Strategic Communications Plan Digital Performance Metrics. - On December 11, 2020, as news of the FDA granting Emergency Use Authorization approval Pfizer's COVID-19 vaccine, the City of San José stood up its EOC Vaccine Campaign Task Force to be ready to support the County, given the urgency, scale, and complexity of the undertaking of vaccine efforts, the County will benefit from the active support of a broad range of partners. - On December 14, 2020, Santa Clara County and the City of San José, both approved caps on food delivery service fees in an effort to protect struggling small businesses in the wake of COVID-19.
 The temporary ordinance caps delivery fees for third-party delivery services, like Uber Eats or DoorDash, at 15% of the purchase price for orders and at 10% for pickup/takeout orders from any restaurant. - On December 15, 2020, San José City Council voted unanimously to extend local paid sick leave protections through an emergency measure ordinance which will take effect January 1, 2021 as either a standalone ordinance or a supplement to the Families First Coronavirus Response Act (FFCRA), if the federal government extends it.
-If FFCRA is not extended, San José's ordinance will expire June 30, 2021. - On December 15, 2020, San José City Council also voted to approve the appropriation of \$17 million to continue food distribution work for our vulnerable communities. - As of December 16, 2020, the City continues to do outreach to recruit volunteers, who are direly needed to assist nonprofit partners to help distribute critical food and necessities to residents in need.
+If FFCRA is not extended, San José's ordinance will expire June 30, 2021. - On December 15, 2020, San José City Council also voted to approve the appropriation of \$17 million to continue food distribution work for our vulnerable communities.

+- As of December 16, 2020, the City continues to do outreach to recruit volunteers, who are direly needed to assist nonprofit partners to help distribute critical food and necessities to residents in need.
 Partners include local nonprofits Second Harvest Food Bank, Veggielution, Sourcewise, First 5 Santa Clara County, the Salvation Army, and Martha's Kitchen.
-Even with the new Stay-At-Home orders, volunteers have been deemed "essential" by the State of California to help aid in packaging, distributing, and delivering meals at food banks and other public food security programs as part of the state's COVID-19 response and recovery efforts. - As of December 16, 2020, the EOC Community & Economic Recovery Branch helped distribute approximately \$21,000,000 in Coronavirus Relief Funds to support our community in funding efforts such as providing resident assistance, small business assistance, assistance for nonprofits, and even childcare.
+Even with the new Stay-At-Home orders, volunteers have been deemed "essential" by the State of California to help aid in packaging, distributing, and delivering meals at food banks and other public food security programs as part of the state's COVID-19 response and recovery efforts. - As of December 16, 2020, the EOC Community & Economic team helped distribute approximately \$30,000,000 in Coronavirus Relief Funds to support our community in funding efforts such as providing resident assistance, small business assistance, assistance for nonprofits, and even childcare. - As of December 16, 2020, in addition to supporting the County and managing homeless housing programs, the housing Department and the Emergency Operations Center have braided funds to respond to the pandemic providing approximately \$25.6 million towards rental relief programs and direct rental assistance.